handrenA/Password-generator/README.md

 The user can also choose to customize the password by combining upper and/or lowercases with digits and special characters.

 ## **Saving**
-Once the user generate a password the program will then ask what the of the password should be, whatever it should be used for twitter or netflix i.e.
+Once the user generates a password the program will then ask what the name of the password should be, whatever it should be used for twitter or netflix i.e.
 The data is then saved into a DataFrame which is created by using Pandas.
 The data is connected to a CSV-file.
 The user can any time find its passwords in the CSV-file.
-If the user decides to delate all of the password they can just simply clear the CSV-file in the program.
+If the user decides to delate all of the passwords they can just simply clear the CSV-file in the program.

+## **Search in DataFrame**
+More to add.